-How to Switch Users in Ubuntu?
-Step-by-Step Guide
+How to Switch Users in Ubuntu: Complete User Management Guide

 Ubuntu, a popular Linux distribution, supports more than one person money owed, allowing exceptional customers to get entry to the device with personalised settings and permissions.
 Whether you’re dealing with a shared gadget or want to execute commands as linux change user another consumer, knowing a way to transfer users efficiently is crucial.